We’ll discuss in detail the SAP SD module in this blog.

 SAP SD is used to execute all of the everyday operations of sales and distributions in a company.
 A company can plan and execute the collection of steps involved in taking sales orders; performing availability checks; passing the requirements to the supply chain, including those from the sales forecasts; and then converting them to master production, scheduling, production planning, production scheduling, and purchasing.
 Then the materials are moved through inventory management and warehousing to the distribution end of the sales activities-the logistics chain that’s involved in shipping, transportation planning, and yard management.

-What is Sales and Distribution (SD) Process
+What is the Sales and Distribution (SD) Process?

 The SAP ERP Sales and Distribution functionality (SAP ERP SD), with the help of integration with other functionalities such as SAP ERP Materials Management (SAP ERP MM) and SAP ERP Logistics Execution (SAP ERP LE), covers the entire order-to-cash process of any Organisation.